Athletic Training Programs

-The M.S.A.T. is a non-thesis, entry-to-professional graduate degree that prepares candidates to take the BOC exam and become certified athletic trainers.
+The M.S.A.T. is a non-thesis, entry-to-professional graduate degree that will prepare you to take the Board of Certification exam and become a certified athletic trainer.
 Over a period of 24 months, a rigorous six-semester structure combines didactic and clinical experiences at U of I’s partnering sites:

-- Summer Semesters: Two required summer semesters place M.S.A.T. students at an affiliated location to complete a total of 900 clinical education hours under the direct supervision of a preceptor.
+- Summer Semesters: Two required summer semesters as an M.S.A.T. students will place you at an affiliated location to complete a total of 900 clinical education hours under the direct supervision of a preceptor.
 In the process, students earn at least 175 hours of manual therapy coursework and get certified in the Mulligan Concept, MyoKinesthetic System, Positional Release Therapy, RockTape, and more techniques.

-- Fall and Spring Semesters: During the remaining four semesters, students work toward their 84 total credit hours covering topics in clinical anatomy, injury care and prevention strategies, diagnostic methods, rehabilitation principles, neuroscience, health promotion strategies, pharmacology, and therapeutic modalities.
+- Fall and Spring Semesters: During the remaining four semesters, you will work toward your 84 total credit hours covering topics in clinical anatomy, injury care and prevention strategies, diagnostic methods, rehabilitation principles, neuroscience, health promotion strategies, pharmacology, and therapeutic modalities.
 Courses will be scheduled in a physical classroom, through synchronous learning via Adobe Connect, or fully asynchronously.

-Attesting to the success of U of I’s approach, M.S.A.T. students have an average BOC exam pass rate of 95%.
+As you complete your degree, you’ll join many previous M.S.A.T. students who have earned an average BOC exam pass rate of 95%.
 Individuals interested in this program are required to have previously taken courses in human anatomy and physiology, regardless of undergraduate degree, and have current first aid and CPR knowledge.
 To earn your M.S.A.T. degree, the University of Idaho has laid out two possible pathways: